-We are still surrounded by New Years atmosphere.
+New year is coming soon and we might be in the holiday atmosphere now.
 People make resolutions with positive thinking and enthusiasm, but many of the points fail in the middle of the year.
-What makes resolutions fail?
+What makes New Year resolutions fail?

 If you have not checked out our previous topic on New Year, then you have to.
 Here they are:

 There are many people make reflection and resolution in the beginning of the year but there are a few people that feel successful at the end of the year.
 It also often happens to our children.
 We make the reflection and resolution together, but we rarely check them out together so that the fresh ideas and spirit just lost in the time that runs very fast.

 Therefore, it is necessary to do some thought around what make resolutions fail so that we can get better in many ways of life.
 Before we go through some preventive action to keep the resolutions, there isn’t any lost if you read some tips on setting up goals that we can use to make resolution.

 Here are some of the cause of the resolution achievement: